-Run the site locally in Visual Studio (without debugging, that is Ctrl+F5).
-The home page provides the package feed URLs:
+Run the site locally in Visual Studio (using Debug > Start Without Debugging or Ctrl+F5).
+The home page provides the package feed URLs as shown below.
+If you see errors, carefully inspect your

 Packagesfolder to contain a folder for each package.
 This matches the local storage layout introduced with NuGet 3.3 to improve performance.
 When adding more packages, continue to follow this structure.

 Once you've tested your local deployment, deploy the application to any other internal or external site as needed.

 Once deployed to